FAQ’s Regarding Development Academy

 Can Academy Clubs Participate in Non-Academy Competitions?

-To maintain a focus on training, Academy teams do not play in any other leagues, tournaments, State Cup competitions, ODP or All-Star events without written permission from the U.S. Soccer Development Academy staff.
+To maintain a focus on training, Academy teams do not play in any other leagues, showcases (Unless Approved by US Soccer), State Cup competitions, ODP or All-Star events without written permission from the U.S. Soccer Development Academy staff.
 Full-time Academy players can only participate on their designated Academy team, with only one exception: National Team duty.
-Development Academy players for all teams must choose to participate in the Academy full-time with the exception of the High School Sports rule.

 What is the Cost to Play in the Development Academy?

-At West Florida Flames, the registration fee is $1750 plus a $100 volunteer fee that is refunded upon completing WFF volunteer hours.
+At West Florida Flames, the registration fee is $1875 plus a $100 volunteer fee that is refunded upon completing (6) six hours WFF volunteer hours.

 What is the Travel Fee and Who Pays for Travel Expenses?